 Our SEND Policy will give you the information you need to know about how we make provision for all pupils with SEND.
-This is available on the federation section of the school website.
-If you would like to discuss our SEND provision or find out more, please contact our SENDCo, Mrs Heidi Cartledge, via the school office.
+This is available on the school website.
+If you would like to discuss our SEND provision or find out more, please contact our SENDCo/Associate Headteacher, Mrs Sandra Sutherland, via the school office.